 Brynne Conroy has written a personal finance book like no other.
 The Feminist Financial Handbook doesn’t tell you how to get rich quick or put you down for your money choices.
 Her handbook provides valuable information, action steps, and resources to help you make changes in your personal and financial life.

-More importantly, the personal stories and concepts shared in the book will help you better understand the experience of others – and that’s priceless.
+More importantly, the personal stories and concepts she shares in the book will help you better understand the experience of others – and that’s priceless.

 The Feminist Financial Handbook Review